intel-lab-lkp/linux/Documentation/admin-guide/pm/amd-pstate.rst

         to the operation mode represented by that string - or to be unregistered in the "disable" case.

+``cpb_boost``
+        Specifies whether core performance boost is requested to be enabled or disabled If core performance boost is disabled while a core is in a boosted P-state, the core automatically transitions to the highest performance non-boosted P-state.
+        AMD Core Performance Boost(CPB) is controlled by this new attribute file which allow user to change all cores frequency boosting state.
+It supports both ``active mode`` and ``passive mode`` control with below value write to it.

+        "0" Disable Core performance Boosting
+        "1" Enable  Core performance Boosting

 ``cpupower`` tool support for ``amd-pstate``
 ===============================================